oroinc/documentation/community/contribute/documentation.rst

 After documentation review, your changes will be merged to the Oro documentation and will be published on the documentation website.

+.. admonition:: Business Tip

+   Looking for more information on the difference between B2C and |B2B eCommerce|?
+Our in-depth guide covers this and more.

 **See Also**

 * :ref:`Version Control <code-version-control>`